National Security Agency: NSA Police

-The NSA has its own police force, known as NSA Police (and formerly as NSA Security Protective Force) which provides law enforcement services, emergency response and physical security to the NSA's people and property.
+The NSA has its law enforcement team, known as the NSA Police (and formerly as NSA Security Protective Force) which provides law enforcement services, emergency response, and physical security to its officials and properties.

 NSA Police are armed federal officers.
-NSA Police have use of a K9 division, which generally conducts explosive detection screening of mail, vehicles and cargo entering NSA grounds.

-NSA Police use marked vehicles to carry out patrols.
+NSA Police has a K9 division, which generally conducts explosive detection screening of mail, vehicles, and cargo entering NSA grounds.
+They use marked vehicles to carry out patrols.

 Employees

 The number of NSA employees is officially classified but there are several sources providing estimates.

-In 1961, NSA had 59,000 military and civilian employees, which grew to 93,067 in 1969, of which 19,300 worked at the headquarters at Fort Meade.
+In 1961, the NSA had 59,000 military and civilian employees, which grew to 93,067 in 1969, of which 19,300 worked at the headquarters at Fort Meade.
 In the early 1980s, NSA had roughly 50,000 military and civilian personnel.
 By 1989 this number had grown again to 75,000, of which 25,000 worked at the NSA headquarters.
-Between 1990 and 1995 the NSA's budget and workforce were cut by one third, which led to a substantial loss of experience.
+Between 1990 and 1995 the NSA's budget and workforce were cut by one-third, which led to a substantial loss of experience.

 In 2012, the NSA said more than 30,000 employees worked at Fort Meade and other facilities.
 In 2012, John C. Inglis, the deputy director, said that the total number of NSA employees is "somewhere between 37,000 and one billion" as a joke, and stated that the agency is "probably the biggest employer of introverts."
 In 2013 Der Spiegel stated that the NSA had 40,000 employees.
 More widely, it has been described as the world's largest single employer of mathematicians.
 Some NSA employees form part of the workforce of the National Reconnaissance Office (NRO), the agency that provides the NSA with satellite signals intelligence.
 As of 2013 about 1,000 system administrators work for the NSA.